ChetHarrison/jsdoccer/README.md

 ### Extention

-JsDoccer uses a collection of templates and functions designed to find syntax targets and render them.
+JsDoccer uses a collection of templates and functions designed to find syntax targets and render them to both YAML stubbed templates and HTML documents.
 You can use what ever templating library you are comfortable with, however with nested templates I recomend [Handelbars](http://handlebarsjs.com/) for it's support of partials.

 Each syntax target requires a YAML template for creating the document stubs and an HTML template for creating the documentation as well as functions to render them.
 You will also need to provide a matcher function that can parse an AST node looking for the target.
 You may optionally provide a linter function if you would like to use the linter.
 All of the default target code can be found under `scr/syntax-targets` for examples.
 This is also where the documentation website index template `docs-index.hbs` lives.

-Add custom targets to your `.jsdoccerrc` file under `targets/custom` with a true value. __Make sure the file name matches target name.__

 There are 2 ways to extend the doccer with custom targets.
 1) Add arguments and a path to your `.jsdoccerrc` file under `targets/custom` and `targets/customTargetsPath`.
 To choose this route you will need to set up a folder with an identical name to the target argument in your `.jsdoccerrc` file. in that folder you will need to provide the following 6 files and they must be named as follows